Ayantaker/SpyderC2/README.md

 - Use victim to be called with first few letters of victim ID
 - Last used command/Proper console for interaction
 - Idenitfication of admin privelges
+- Debug mode for the stager

+## Note for next time dev

+- Fix the modules
+- Return from the powershell screenshot not proper